James Henry Taylor: Teaching career

-Taylor began his teaching career as an assistant in mathematics at the University of Nebraska at Lincoln in 1919, where he taught for a year until becoming an instructor from 1920 to 1922.
+Taylor began his teaching career as an assistant in mathematics at the University of Nebraska in 1919, where he taught for a year until becoming an instructor from 1920 to 1922.
 He then transferred to Northwestern University in Chicago in 1923, where he was a part-time math instructor for a year.
 In 1924, Taylor received his Ph.D. in mathematics from the University of Chicago.
 He furthered his profession in 1925 when he became an assistant professor of mathematics at Lehigh University in Bethlehem, Pennsylvania.
 After working for a year at Lehigh, Taylor began working at the University of Wisconsin, again as an assistant professor of mathematics from 1926 until 1929.
 Then, in 1929, he started his career at the George Washington University where he was a full-time professor of mathematics for the first time.

 During the time that Taylor taught at the George Washington University from 1929–1958 the mathematics department was relatively basic.
 He taught classes in advanced analytics, geometry, and tensor analysis.
 In 1950–1951 the department expanded a little, offering 34 classes ranging from college algebra to analytic geometry to plane trigonometry.
 Taylor taught continued to teach classes in advanced analytic geometry and vector analysis, in addition to integral equations, differential geometry, and tensor analysis.

 After teaching at the George Washington University for almost thirty years Taylor retired in 1959.
 In 1963 he moved to Wichita, Kansas.
 Taylor died nine years later from cancer and a memorial was established in his honor with the American Cancer Society.
 The burial was held in La Veta, Colorado.

 George Washington University established The Taylor Prize in Mathematics in his honor.